lucaberbenni/movie_recommender/README.md

 To use the movie recommender system, follow these steps:

-1. Install the necessary dependencies by running `pip install -r requirements.txt`.
+1. Ensure that the required dependencies are installed (Pandas, Flask, NumPy, Sci-kit Learn).

 2. Run the Flask application by executing the command `python app.py`.
 The application will start running on `http://localhost:5000`.